plannies-mate/plannies-deploy/README.md

 * Note - this warning will go away once your linode IVPS) is deployed
   * Your DNS zones are not being served.
   * Your domains will not be served by Linode’s nameservers unless you have at least one active Linode on your account
+* The `UBUNTU_PRO_TOKEN` is optional - it is free for the first 5 private servers from https://ubuntu.com/pro/dashboard

 Create web / proxy server
 -------------------------